nickbartram/Crowdfunding_ETL/README.md

 PNG files are located in the Images directory.

-The image directory contains links to the README images.
+The image\README directory contains links to the README images.

 The main IPYNB script file ('ETL_Mini_Project_NArora_NBartram.ipynb') is located in the main directory ('Crowdfunding_ETL').